East Penn Railroad: Bristol

 This line consists of industrial park trackage in the Bristol, Pennsylvania area, interchanging with Conrail Shared Assets Operations (CSAO).

 Lancaster Northern

-This line, which is owned and operated by ESPN, runs from Ephrata, Pennsylvania northeast to interchange with Norfolk Southern Railway (NS) in Reading, Pennsylvania, using trackage rights on NS between Sinking Spring, Pennsylvania and Reading.
+This line, which is owned and operated by ESPN, runs from Ephrata, Pennsylvania northeast, interchanging with Norfolk Southern Railway (NS) in Reading, Pennsylvania, using trackage rights on NS between Sinking Spring, Pennsylvania and Reading.

 Manheim

 This line consists of owned trackage in the Manheim, Pennsylvania area, interchanging with NS.

 North East Philadelphia

-This line consists of owned trackage in Northeast Philadelphia, Pennsylvania, interchanging with CSAO in Bustleton.
+The North East Philadelphia line consists of owned trackage in Northeast Philadelphia, interchanging with CSAO in the Bustleton area of Philadelphia.

 Octoraro

-This line, which is owned and operated by ESPN, consists of trackage (the former Octoraro Branch) from end-of-track in Sylmar, Pennsylvania east to Chadds Ford, Pennsylvania where it connects to the Wilmington & Northern line.
-SEPTA still owns the passenger rights on the Octoraro Line.
+The Octoraro line, which is owned and operated by ESPN, consists of trackage, the former Octoraro Branch, from end-of-track in Sylmar east to Chadds Ford, Pennsylvania, where it connects to the Wilmington and Northern Branch.
+SEPTA owns the passenger rights on the Octoraro Line.

 Perkiomen

-This line, which is owned and operated by ESPN, runs from Pennsburg, Pennsylvania north to interchange with NS in Emmaus, Pennsylvania.
+The Perkiomen line, which is owned and operated by ESPN, runs from Pennsburg, Pennsylvania north, where it interchanges with NS in Emmaus, Pennsylvania.